eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 ## Limitations

-* This binding does not support Homie Node Instances.
-* Homie Device Statistics (except from "interval") are not supported.
 * The HomeAssistant Fan Components only support ON/OFF.
 * The HomeAssistant Cover Components only support OPEN/CLOSE/STOP.
 * The HomeAssistant Light Component does not support XY color changes.